KOOKIIEStudios/Max_Feeder/README.md

 A launcher script (`start.bat`) has been provided in the root of the repository.
 You may run this batch file to start the bot after configuring `src/config.json`.

-You will need to generate your `VENV` prior to use.
-Refer to [Lazuli's Wiki](https://github.com/TEAM-SPIRIT-Productions/Lazuli/wiki/Technical-Details#step-1-generate-the-virtual-environment) for details on how to do so.

 ## Technical Details
 |  | Target Minimum | Target Maximum |
 |---|---|---|